Knowing When to Quit & When to Keep Going

-During my 5 year career in internet marketing so far I have dealt with more failure than I would really like to admit.
-I would also be lying If I said there weren’t times where i’ve gotten completely discouraged, and even given up (temporarily).
+During my 5 year career in internet marketing, so far, I have had to deal with more failure than I would really like to admit.
+I would also be lying If I said there weren’t times where I’ve become discouraged, and even given up (temporarily).

-The great thing about this industry is that you could fail 50 times in a row, but then find one profitable campaign and scale it to 7 figures.
-It’s important to realize that not everything you do is going to be a home run.
+One great thing about this industry is that you can fail 50 times in a row, before finding a profitable campaign you can scale to 7 figures.
+It is important to realize that not everything you do is going to be a home run.

-I know at that point I am just a few more tests and tweaks away from being profitable or breaking even.
-At that point i will go ahead do the following to get into profitability:
+I know at that point I am no more than a few more tests and tweaks away from being profitable, or breaking even.
+At that point I will go ahead and do the following to get into profitability:

 – Test 10-20 more ads

 – Test a few more landing page/funnels

 – Test different offers within that niche (as many as I can find)